Central Research Laboratories: Company Decline

 After the Scipher company flotation, many key long-serving staff members started to exercise their extensive share options as they matured and took early retirement.
 This resulted in the loss of much of the intellectual resource that the company relied upon.
 The outcome of this, alongside the sale of the 'darling' Sensaura Technology division to global giant Creative Labs, heavily impacted on the company's strategic road map and also had a catastrophic effect on the company's stock market perception – and hence its share price.

 Scipher Plc very quickly slipped into a difficult position that resulted in the company going into liquidation in 2006.

 During liquidation process much of the coveted IP and patents that the company owned were sold to technology and manufacturing companies in what one scientific journal referred to as a 'Yard Sale'.
 This subsequently enabled many to these purchasers to become and extend their positions as market leaders and generate significant business successes and profits.

 CRL Reborn

-After the demise of Scipher Plc many questions were asked about how a historic organisation like CRL was allowed collapse and disappear so easily.
+After the demise of Scipher Plc many questions were asked about how an historic organisation like CRL was allowed collapse and disappear so easily.
 Many senior individuals within the scientific and engineering sectors openly referred to it as 'a travesty' that should have been avoided.

 In 2016, a private investment organisation, with the support of Brunel University London and HEFCE, the Central Research Laboratory was reborn in the form of an innovation incubation centre, only a stone's throw from the previous CRL site in Hayes.
 Some of CRL's previous employees were invited to the site for the occasion.